Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Results and Discussions

 Here, we assume that the wire is in $z$ direction.
 Depending on the sign of $V_{\mathrm{CF}}$, the wire will have easy axis or easy plane for orbital magnetic moments.

-According to the model (\ref{eq-model}), the long-range order character of the spin interactions is primarily defined by the values of the interatomic exchange constants $J_{ij}$.
-In the Mn chains, for example, the ground state spin spiral configuration results from competing interatomic interactions.
+According to this simplified model, the long-range order character of the spin interactions is primarily defined by the values of the interatomic exchange constants $J_{ij}$.
+In the Mn chains, for example, the ground state spin spiral-like configuration results from competing interatomic interactions.
 At the same time, the orbital moment on each atom experiences a combined effect of spin-orbit coupling, which tends to align it parallel to the spin moment, and the crystal field that tends to line it up along the orbital easy-axis (or easy plane) \cite{Laan_2001}.
-Thus, the final direction of local orbital angular moment $\vec L$ depends upon the relative strength of these two terms.
+Thus, the final direction of the local orbital angular moments $\vec L$ depends upon the relative strength of these two terms.
 In what follows we shall show that this simple model captures the main effects observed in our non-collinear DFT calculations.

-The model, defined by Eqs.(\ref{eq-model}) and (\ref{eq-CF}) was solved for a finite-size chain of spins.
-We considered a chain of 20 sites with both spin and orbital moments treated as classical vectors of unitary length.
-Since we aimed at describing $3d$ system, we assume that the $J_{ij}$'s are much larger than $\lambda$.
-Thus, the spin configuration is primarily defined by the exchange interactions.
-Restricting the number of inter-site interactions to nearest ($J_1$) and next-nearest neighbours ($J_2$), the ground state spin configuration is defined by the maximum of the Fourier transformed exchange interaction:
+We apply this model to a finite-size chain of 20 Mn atoms, treating both spin and orbital moments as classical vectors of unitary length.
+Since we are dealing with a $3d$ element, we may assume that the $J_{ij}$'s are much larger than $\lambda$.
+Thus, the ground-state spin configuration is primarily defined by the exchange interactions.
+Restricting the number of inter-site interactions to nearest ($J_1$) and next-nearest neighbours ($J_2$) only, the ground state spin configuration is defined by the maximum of the Fourier transformed exchange interaction:

-where $q$ is the wavevector of the spiral and $a$ is the inter atomic distance.
+where $q_z$ is the wave-vector component of the spiral and $a$ is the lattice constant.

-For our simulations, we set $J_1$=1 (ferromagnetic) and $J_2$=-1 (antiferromagnetic), which resulted in the cycloidal spiral ground state with wavevector $q_{\mathrm{GS}}$=0.21$\times\frac{2\pi}{a}$.
-The parameters $\lambda$ and $V_{\mathrm{CF}}$ were both positive and their ratio was varied.
-The summary of the results is shown in Fig.~\ref{fig-model}.
-One can see that in the regime when $V_{\mathrm{CF}} < \lambda$, spin and orbital moments are nearly parallel to each other.
-As $V_{\mathrm{CF}}$ is increasing, the distribution over the $\theta(=\angle (\vec L_i,\vec S_i$)) angles gets broader, indicating that the orbital moments tend to align more and more along the easy axis direction of the magnetization.
-Finally, for large $V_{\mathrm{CF}}$, the directions of the orbital moments become locked and each of $L_i$'s is oriented parallel or antiparallel to $z$ axis, depending on the sign of the $S_{i,z}$ component.